shinjaeuk/simple-calendar/README.md

 ## How

-> This web site is view of student. ( no metor side )
+> This web site is view of student. ( no mentor side )
 >
 > Mentor has availble time from 21, Feb 2020 to 23, Feb 2020
 >